temporalio/proposals/ruby/sdk-phase-1.md

   * 💭 Why async-capable?
 Core and all SDKs are very parallel and so we want to give that benefit to users if they want it.
   * 💭 Why thread-blocking?
 That's the most common way Ruby is used.
-* By as type-safe as possible with RBS
+* Be as type-safe as possible with RBS
   * All SDKs leverage generics to try to catch mistyped arguments for, say, calling a workflow/activity and we should too.
   * It is acknowledged that RBS and Ruby type hinting in general is rough at this time, but we must do our best.